cs1302uga/cs1302-c4-alpha/README.rst

 Specific Requirements
 *********************

-There are functional requirements for ``cs1302.game.ConnectFourDriver``.
+There are no functional requirements for ``cs1302.game.ConnectFourDriver``.
 Just keep in mind that you are expected to use it to help you test your code.

 .. _nfreqs: